 Depending on the facts of “who” and “how,” an Aggravated Assault will be either a first- or second-degree felony.
 Both may amount to a fine of up to $25,000, while a felony of the first degree can carry a prison term of up to 20 years, and a felony of the second degree a prison term of up to 10 years.

 Such significant penalties must be met with an equally forceful defense.
 This is not a crime to be taken lightly, nor handled passively.
 You need to retain a criminal defense lawyer who will vigorously defend your rights and your freedom.
-Call The Law Offices of Greg Prosmushkin, P.C. today to schedule a meeting with one of our criminal defense attorneys.
+Call The Law Offices of Greg Prosmushkin, P.C. today to schedule a meeting with one of our Criminal Defense Attorneys in Philadelphia.